Tips for Packing Light

 Packing light is easier said than done, especially if you’re like me and always wait until the last minute.
 Packing can be a pretty daunting task, but if you know how to do it right, it can also be fun and exciting!
 Packing light doesn’t necessarily mean that you won’t be able to bring everything you want, but it does require you to go about it differently and think ahead.

 Any carry-on suitcase will do, but if you’re looking for one that will last a long time with some extra features such as a charging port, The Bigger Carry On by Away is my personal favorite.
-This Coolife Hard Shell Carry On is also a great middle of the road option if you’re looking for something that will last a while but won’t break the bank.
-If you’re looking for something last minute and don’t have time to wait for shipping, I love hitting up TJ Maxx for their great selection.
+This Coolife Hard Shell Carry On is also a great middle-of-the-road option if you’re looking for something that will last a while but won’t break the bank.
+If you’re looking for something last minute and don’t have time to wait for shipping, I love hitting up TJ Maxx for its great selection.

 Packing and Luggage Tips

 When packing for a trip, every bit of space helps!
 There are so many new and fun things that are helping people pack lighter and more efficiently.